hamidgasmi/training.computerscience.cloud.aws/README.md

 		- Manage the server instances themselves (Only RDS Serverless removes this complexity)
 	- It does only require to specify a minimum and maximum amount of resources (see ACUs, below)
 	- It handles the scaling without any distruption to its related application
-- Snapshot:
-	- It's always encrypted (We can't turn off encryption)
-	- It's possible to restore an Aurora Serverless db from an Aurora Previsioned db snapshot
 - Data API
 	- It's a web-based query editor tool
 	- It allows you to access the database using traditional APIs